The Fenwick Island Police Department is now hiring for a Seasonal Parking Enforcement Officer More Info

 Council Terminology:

-• Executive Session – All regular and special meetings of the Town Council are open to the public except for Executive Sessions at which subjects such as national security, property acquisition, contract bid negotiations, personnel issues and litigation are discussed.
+• Executive Session – All regular and special meetings of the Town Council are open to the public except for Executive Sessions.
+Examples of issues discussed are national security, property acquisition, contract bid negotiations, personnel issues and litigation are discussed.

-• Ordinances – are legislative acts or local laws.
+• Ordinances – Legislative acts or local laws.
 They are the most permanent and binding form of Council action and may be changed or repealed only by a subsequent ordinance.

-• Resolutions – are adopted to express Council policy or to direct certain types of administrative action.
+• Resolutions – Adopted to express Council policy or to direct certain types of administrative action.
 A resolution may be changed by adoption of a subsequent resolution.

-• Staff Reports – are made to the Council by the department directors on issues of interest to the Council which do not require Council action.
+• Staff Reports – Made to the Council by the department directors on issues of interest to the Council which do not require Council action.